YoinkBird/cyclesafe/report/report.md

 @citationNeeded[https://dl.acm.org/citation.cfm?doid=2996913.2996934]

 The problem remains that traffic volume for cyclists is not well known.
-The methods for measuring traffic flow do not distinguish between types of vehicle and @citationNeeded and are not available for every road segment.
+The methods for measuring traffic flow do not distinguish between types of vehicle @citationNeeded and are not available for every road segment.

 In order to create a safety measurement applicable to any road segment, a different measurement must be used.